 Have you ever found yourself longing to be away on a trip to escape the busy city life?
 Maybe somewhere beautiful with a tranquil ambiance without traffic noise, massive crowds, and high-rise apartment blocks, just you and nature?
-If you want to indulge in that wild fantasy, follow me to visit the top untouched beaches in Thailand – unusual destinations with an emerald sea that sparkles in the daylight.
+If you want to indulge in that wild fantasy, follow me to visit the top untouched beaches in Thailand – mesmerizing destinations with emerald seas that sparkle in the daylight.

 A tranquil ambiance at Tubkaak Beach

-Located between the north of Klong Muang and Ao Nang, Tubkaak Beach or Tup Kaek is the right destination for those who would like to get away from the noisy crowd because it is amazingly quiet.
+Located between the north of Klong Muang and Ao Nang, Tubkaak Beach or Tup Kaek is the right destination for those who would like to get away from the noisy crowd thanks to its perfect tranquility.

 Adventurers can follow the trails through a Kao Hang Nak rainforest which belongs to Mu Koh Phi Phi National Park.
-One of them will lead you to the Dragon Crest Mountain Viewpoint giving you a panoramic view over the wonderful Krabi Province.
+One of them will lead you to the Dragon Crest Mountain Viewpoint offering a panoramic view over the wonderful Krabi Province.

 As a long sandy beach, Tubkaak has a handful of luxury resorts that is an ideal option for relaxing and recharging yourself.
 Also, there are some romantic spots for having a candlelit dinner and taste the alluring Thai dishes.